qor/i18n/README.md

 ### Golang Templates

-You could define a `T` method and register it as FuncMap
+You could define a `T` method and register it as FuncMap:

 ```go